hsmade/pi6atv-sensors/README.md

 * change dial colors to reflect expected power at 15W
 * add back main PSU power
 * show data, when the sensor is disabled (now shows -- on purpose)
+* return null value when sensor is down